Juraci/swamp/README.md

 [![Build Status](https://travis-ci.org/Juraci/swamp.png?branch=master)](https://travis-ci.org/Juraci/swamp)

-Automatically generates the interfaces for the most common actions that a page can provide, so you can use the generated methods to quickly create your page objects using [capybara](https://github.com/jnicklas/capybara) and [capybara-page-object](https://github.com/andyw8/capybara-page-object).
+Automatically generates the interfaces for the most common actions that a page can provide, so you can use the generated methods to quickly create your page objects using [capybara](https://github.com/jnicklas/capybara).

 ## How to install